Today I want to briefly address partnership programs. In other words, donors who commit to support your organization on an ongoing basis.

 “This is made possible because of your commitment…”

-The more you highlight this through testimonials (audio, video, text), the deeper the connection and responsibility a donor will feel to your mission.
+The more you highlight this through stories (audio, video, text)—the deeper the connection a donor will feel to the mission and impact.

 One last thought